Quick overview:

 The speed of Windows 98 under the magnifying glass

 Microsoft has tried to keep its new operating system fast and efficient compared to Windows 95, despite numerous resource-consuming innovations.
-Both the Windows registry and the Windows kernel (the heart of Windows) have been completely overhauled, which has slightly increased the speed of games and office applications.
+Both the Windows registry and the Windows kernel (the heart of Windows) underwent a complete overhaul, which slightly increased the speed of games and office applications.
 The fact that Windows 98 uses less than 30 megabytes of RAM is also commendable and has a positive effect on speed, especially in today's world (with RAM sizes of 256 MB to 512 MB).

 Unfortunately, the joy is clouded by the still integrated DOS (Disk Operating System), as the relics of the past slow down the new processors a little.
-This becomes clear in comparison to Windows 2000/XP, which can do without DOS completely.
+This becomes clear in comparison to Windows 2000/XP, as these can do without DOS completely.

 The stability of Windows 98 - crash-proof?